olton/metro5-docs/docs/modules/intro.md

 globalThis.html
 ```

-Modules are an integral part of the Metro 5 core.
+Modules are an integral part of the Metro UI core.
 You don't need to do anything to connect the modules,
-they are connected automatically by the Metro 5 core.
+they are connected automatically by the Metro UI core.
 They also cannot be disabled.